-As much of our assay revenue is driven by the samples that are sent by physicians and physician assistants to our central lab for testing, a key performance measure for us is samples that are received and processed by our central lab successfully, also known as billable samples.
-Sample volume is dependent on two major factors; the number of physicians or physician assistants who order an assay in any given quarter and the number of assays ordered by each physician during the period.
-The number of ordering physicians and the utilization per physician can vary based on a number of factors including the types of patients presenting skin cancer conditions, physician reimbursement, office workflow, market awareness, physician education and other factors.
+Given that much of our assay revenue is driven by the samples that are sent by physicians and physician assistants, or collectively, clinicians, to our central lab for testing, a key performance measure for us is samples that are received and processed by our central lab successfully, also known as billable samples.
+Sample volume is dependent on two major factors: the number of clinicians who order an assay in any given quarter and the number of assays ordered by each clinician during the period.
+The number of ordering clinicians and the utilization per clinician can vary based on a number of factors including the types of patients presenting skin cancer conditions, clinician reimbursement, office workflow, market awareness, clinician education and other factors.

-Beginning in March 2020, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in person testing, which has resulted in a reduced volume of billable samples received.
-We estimate that the various stay-at-home orders issued throughout the country have reduced our first quarter billable sample volume by approximately 200-300 tests.
-April 2020 billable sample volume is down by approximately 80%, commensurate with the closure of dermatology offices, compared to the average monthly billable sample volume for January and February of 2020 prior to the beginning of the stay-at-home orders.
-April 2020 billable sample volume decreased 56% compared to April 2019.
-While we are providing this additional information regarding April and current quarter volume impacts due to the pandemic in this report, we do not intend to continue to provide this type of data for any period following the date of this report.
+Beginning in March 2020 and continuing through the second quarter of 2020, the ongoing COVID-19 pandemic has reduced patient access to clinician offices for in-person testing, which has resulted in a reduced volume of billable samples received.
+April 2020 billable sample volume was down by approximately 80%, commensurate with the closure of dermatology offices, compared to the average monthly billable sample volume for January and February of 2020 prior to the beginning of the stay-at-home orders.
+April 2020 billable sample volume throughout the rest of the second quarter as various states and dermatology offices began to open throughout the country.
+June 2020 billable sample volume was approximately 5% lower than our average monthly billable sample volume for January and February 2020.
+However, billable sample volume for the three months ended June 30, 2020 was up 12% compared to the same period of the prior year, and June 2020 billable sample volume increased 90% compared to June 2019.
+Billable sample volume exceeded pre-pandemic levels in July 2020 even without all dermatology practices returning to full operations.
+Billable sample volumes could continue to be impacted by the resurgence of the virus in the future.

 We have made available beginning in late April 2020 a telemedicine option for the PLA, but the telemedicine market is relatively new and unproven, and it is uncertain whether it will achieve and sustain high levels of demand, consumer acceptance and market adoption.
-While the COVID-19 pandemic is ongoing, we expect that our revenues will depend to a substantial extent on the willingness of clinicians and their patients to use our telemedicine option for the PLA, as well as on our ability to demonstrate the value of our telemedicine option to health plans and other purchasers of healthcare for beneficiaries.
-Accordingly, we also expect that the duration and extent of the effects of the ongoing COVID-19 pandemic in reducing patient access to clinician offices for in person testing will affect our revenues.
+While the COVID-19 pandemic is ongoing and clinician offices continue to remain closed or close again due to the rolling back of reopening plans in various states, we expect that our revenues will depend to an extent on the willingness of clinicians and their patients to use our telemedicine option for the PLA, as well as on our ability to demonstrate the value of our telemedicine option to health plans and other purchasers of healthcare for beneficiaries.
+We also expect that the duration and extent of the effects of the ongoing COVID-19 pandemic in reducing patient access to clinician offices for in-person testing will affect our revenues.